Table of Contents

 The IRS encourages Form 1097-BTC issuers to provide the credit information to the recipient monthly if applicable, and as soon after the end of the month in which a credit arises as possible.

-See Publication 1179.
-For more information about the requirement to furnish a statement to the recipient, see part M in the 2013 General Instructions for Certain Information Returns.
+For more information about the requirement to furnish a statement to the recipient, see part M in the 2016 General Instructions for Certain Information Returns.

-Enter the name, street address, city or town, province or state, country, ZIP or foreign postal code, and telephone number of the entity issuing the Form 1097-BTC.
+Enter the name, street address, city or town, state or province, country, ZIP or foreign postal code, and telephone number of the entity issuing the Form 1097-BTC.

 Enter the entity's true name (as set forth in the legal documents creating it).
 Enter the address of the entity's principal office or place of business.
 Include the suite, room, or other unit number after the street address.
 If the post office does not deliver mail to the street address and the entity has a P.O. box, show the box number instead.